-Removal of below-the-surface ammunition from the 50-acre site was first scheduled to begin this month, but Army Corps of Engineers work orders were incomplete.
-The work was rescheduled for April.
+Removal of below-the-surface ammunition from the 50-acre site was first scheduled to begin this month, but Army Corps of Engineers work orders were inwas work The complete. rescheduled for April.

 Fontana said efforts to remove ammunition and explosives from the park will continue.
-In April, workers will start a surface search of 44 acres along Henningston manunition.
+In April, workers will start a surface search of 44 acres along Henningston

-Road.
-The site is in a remote area on the northeast side of the park.
-In other developments, 19
+A PARK SALAR Road.
+The site is in a remote area on the northeast side of the park a In other developments, 19

-In other developments, 19

-Spartanburg community members

-have been named to an advisory

-board to the U.S. Army Corps of
+Spartanburg community members have been named to an advisory board to the U.S. Army Corps of Engineers in the removal of the

-Engineers in the removal of the
+Engineers in the removal of the ammunition.

-ammunition

 Members of the group will meet with corps officials for the first time at 7 p.m.
 Tuesday The public meeting will be held in the Civitan Center at the S.C.
 School for the Deaf and the Blind, 355 Cedar Spring Road